stellar/launchtube/README.md

 - `fee` (optional)

-    Number of credits (stroops) you want to use per operation to submit the transaction
+    Number of credits (stroops) you want to spend on the [inclusion fee](https://developers.stellar.org/docs/learn/fundamentals/fees-resource-limits-metering#resource-fee) to submit the transaction

 AND